keiserlab/e3fp/doc/source/usage/config.rst

-.. _config:

 Configuration
 =============

 E3FP configurational parameters are stored in the widely used INI_ file format.
-These may be passed to :ref:`cli` programs or parsed to Python dicts for :ref:`pipeline_methods` or other lower-level functions.
+These may be passed to :ref:`Command Line Interface` programs or parsed to Python dicts for :ref:`Pipeline Methods` or other lower-level functions.

 Loading Default Parameters
 --------------------------